astralid/PinApp/README.md

 # PinApp
-App that asks for code whenever it comes to foreground.
+An Android app that asks for a code whenever it comes to foreground.